Demythization of Structural XML Query Processing: Comparison of Holistic and Binary Approaches, Technical Report

-In Table~\ref{tab:interm_storage_size}, we show $\max(\mu)$ of queries with one and all output query nodes.
-For the queries where $\mu = \max(\mu)$, we include the result size and the number of output query nodes $n_o$.
-In the last column, we show a~ratio of $\max(\mu)$ to $n_o \times [\mathrm{result\,size}]$, where $n_o \times [\mathrm{result\,size}]$ means the total number of data nodes in the result\footnote{The result size of a~query is the total number of output matches (tuples).
+In Table~\ref{tab:interm_storage_size}, for each collection, we consider two subsets $Q_{one}$ and $Q_{all}$ of queries with one and all output query nodes, respectively.
+For the both subsets, we show statistics of queries with the maximum $\mu$ (denoted as $\mu_{max}$) out of queries in the subset, i.e., we focus on the most memory-expensive queries.
+For these queries, we include the result size $rs$ and the number of output query nodes $n_o$.
+We also include a~ratio $r = \frac{\mu}{n_o \times rs}$, where $n_o \times rs$ means the total number of data nodes in the result\footnote{The result size of a~query is the total number of output matches (tuples).
 To retrieve the total number of data nodes in the result, the result size has to be multiplied by the number of output query nodes.}.
-The last column compares the intermediate result size to the final result size.
+This ratio compares the intermediate and the final result size.

 \begingroup \endgroup